etleap/terraform-provider-etleap/docs/data-sources/connection_iceberg.md

 - `create_date` (String) The date and time when then the connection was created.
 - `data_bucket` (String)
 - `default_update_schedule` (Attributes List) When an update schedule is not defined for a connection, the default schedule is used.
 The default defined individually per `pipelineMode` and may be subject to change. (see [below for nested schema](#nestedatt--default_update_schedule))
-- `glue_database` (String) Deprecated: specify the Glue database when creating a pipeline via the `destination.schema` property on the `POST /api/v2/pipelines` endpoint.
 - `glue_region` (String)
 - `iam_role` (String)
 - `id` (String) The ID of this resource.